-As an online student, you are expected to own or have access to a computer on a daily basis which has a current browser, sound card, current operating system, a video player, an office suite (preferably Microsoft Office), a PDF reader, and sufficient bandwidth for online courses.
+You are expected to own or have access to a computer on a daily basis, which has a current browser, sound card, current operating system, a video player, an office suite (preferably Microsoft Office), a PDF reader, and sufficient bandwidth for online courses.
 The University also has several computer labs available for your use.
 The following link provides you with the location and hours of these labs: